ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 P^{\star} = \underset{P \in \mathbb{P}}{\mathrm{argmin}} \left( P C \right)
 $$

-Recall that a permutation matrix has binary entries, and exactly one $1$ per row.
+Recall that a permutation matrix has binary entries, and exactly one $1$ per row and column.

 Finding the optimal permutation matrix $P^{\star}$ is a combinatorial optimization problem that has well known polynomial-time solution algorithms, e.g. Munkres that runs in $O(n^3)$ time.